Friday, December 15, 2023

 Creating dependent tasks in batch jobs is essential for maintaining the proper flow of data processing in Dynamics 365 Finance and Operations.
 The provided X++ code showcases the integration of two tasks with a dependency relationship.
 Customize this example according to your specific business requirements and extend the logic as needed to handle more complex scenarios in your batch processing workflows.

-How to Post a Partial Packing Slip in D365FO and AX 2012 How to Post a Partial Packing Slip in D365FO and AX 2012 Understanding t...
+How to Post Partial Product Receipt in D365FO Using X++ Code How to Post Partial Product Receipt in D365FO Using X++...